Garlic Guajillo Steak Recipe

 Garlic Guajillo Steak Tacos served in yellow corn tortillas and topped with cilantro and white onions with lime.

-This homemade version is inspired by Chipotle’s Garlic Guajillo Steak is tastier than the restaurant version and has a superior flavor that can be recreated with simple ingredients.
-The classic Mexican steak is so easy to make at home and can be ready in less than 20 minutes.
-At only a fraction of the cost, you’ll be making this recipe over and over again for years to come.
+My homemade version of Chipotle’s Garlic Guajillo Steak tastes even better than the restaurant’s version.
+I love how easily I can recreate its superior flavor with just a few simple ingredients.
+The best part?
+It’s so easy to make at home and can be ready in less than 20 minutes.
+At a fraction of the cost, I’ll be making this recipe over and over for years to come.

 Mexican Garlic Guajillo Steak chopped into strips and served on a wooden cutting board.
 Tossed in a garlic butter cilantro sauce.